audiopixel/pixelmixer/README.md

 #### 4. Change uniforms (Optional UI Layer) ####

-You can easily alter shaders while running, and assign params, mix and blend values to controllers.
+Easily alter shaders while running, and assign params, mix and blend values to controllers.
-Here we are setting values on the Shader we just created in Channel 1, Pod 1, Clip 1.
+Here we are setting values on the shader we just created.

 ```
 // Set param 1 on the clip to .7